nnja/python/website/content/02-introduction-to-python/110-control-statements-looping/05-looping-in-python.md

 Let's say we wanted to duplicate the code in the example JavaScript above, that prints out the numbers from 0 to 4.

 In order to do this, we'll need to use a built-in function called `range()`.
-The range function in python produces a sequence of integers from an optional and inclusive tart, to a defined and exclusive finish.
+The range function in python produces a sequence of integers from an optional and inclusive start, to a defined and exclusive finish.

 In Python2, this function created a list of each number in that sequence.
 As you can imagine, it was horribly inefficient for large ranges.
 In Python3, the `range()` function returns a new optimized data type.
 It's great for optimization, but it's harder for debugging.